reganjanssen/eecs-448-Project-2/README.md

 <h2>File Explainations:</h2>
 <ul>
   <li>Documentation: This folder contains the proper jsdoc documentation in HTML format, works cited, previous groups design paradigm, explaination of custom artifact, and TeamInfo</li>
-  <li>TeamInfo: This file contains the teams notes and time logging for the project</li>
+  <li>TeamInfo: This folder contains the teams notes and time logging for the project</li>
-  <li>eecs448project1:This folder contains the files that make up the game - the index.html file, the style.css file, and the script.js file, as well as a folder containing the sounds</li>
+  <li>eecs448project1: This folder contains the files that make up the game - index.html, style.css, and script.js.
+It also contains a Music folder where the sounds can be accessed</li>
   <li>Archive: This folder contains the previous groups (Group 6) documentation and artifacts</li></ul>

 <h2>User Instructions:</h2>